Winter at Siesta Hills: When Neighbors Turn Snow Into an Event

 Sometimes it starts with a phone call.

-And sometimes it turns into a winter evening that reminds everyone why community matters.
+And sometimes it turns into a night that reminds you why community matters.